Tomea3/Tomea3/README.md

-# bluecat-codekit
+# tomea_pokusy
-BlueCat repository for code - script development and management
+Tomea repository for code - script development and management